 Now is the time to think and act big again.
-ZEPPs and the SuperGrid will bring riches to companies and nations and glory to engineers and scientists and the institutions that nurture them, such as the Geology Foundation and the Jackson School.
-Let's commit now to the Texas-size ideas that will complete the grand and worthy challenge of decarbonization.
+ZEPPs and the SuperGrid will bring riches to companies and nations and glory to engineers and scientists and the institutions that nurture them, such as ORNL.
+Let's commit now, as Alvin Weinberg has prepared us to do, to the technological fixes that will complete the grand and worthy challenge of decarbonization.